Cellulose Nanofiber (CNF) Research Laboratory Cellulose nanofiber manufacturing technology and application development

 Note1:Chemical denaturation of cellulose based on TEMPO catalysis.
 The method was developed chiefly by Professor Akira Isogai of the Department of Biomaterial Sciences, Graduate School of Agricultural and Life Sciences at The University of Tokyo.
 With this method, pulp is easily defibrated and nanofiber with a uniform width can be created.

-(Note 2) CNF reinforced resin is produced by mixing CNF into resin, such as polypropylene (PP), polyethylene (PE), nylon and other resin, resulting in additional strength.
+(Note 2) CNF-Reinforced Plastic is produced by mixing CNF into plastic, such as polypropylene (PP), polyethylene (PE), nylon and other plastic, resulting in additional strength.

 (Note 3) Microfibril cellulose with a fiber width of several to dozens of nanometers produced from wood pulp that is chemically modified by using the manufacturing technology of carboxymethyl cellulose (CMC) that is already sold as food additives.